haoxu07/SurveyX/README.md

 👉 **[Visit SurveyX](https://surveyx.cn/)** 👈

 ## 📋 Features

 - User-friendly interface
 - Efficient survey management
 - Real-time data analysis

 ## 💡 Getting Started

 1. Go to [SurveyX](https://surveyx.cn/).
 2. Sign up for an account.
 3. Start creating and managing your surveys effortlessly!

 ## 🛠️ Feedback
-Your feedback is valuable to us!
-If you encounter any issues or have suggestions, please feel free to open an issue or contact us.
-Thank you for your support! ❤️

-#
-<mark>⭐ Star this repo to stay updated and be the first to know about our progress and release announcements!</mark>

-<mark>💡 Your support means everything to us as we work to bring this innovative solution to life.
-Stay tuned for more updates!</mark>

-<mark>💡Join Our Angel User Group Now (Wechat Group)! 🚀 Scan the QR Code Below to Shape the Future with Us!</mark>
+We value your feedback!
+For any issues or suggestions, feel free to contact us.
+Thank you for your support! ❤️ Join our WeChat Angel User Group now! 🚀 Scan the QR code below to help shape the future with us! 💡

 <div align="center">
   <img src="assets/user_groups_123.jpg" alt="Wechat Group" width="300" />
 </div>

 ## ⭐Star History

+⭐ Star this repo to stay updated and be the first to know about our progress and release announcements!

 [![Star History Chart](https://api.star-history.com/svg?repos=IAAR-Shanghai/SurveyX&type=Timeline)](https://star-history.com/#IAAR-Shanghai/SurveyX&Timeline)